turingschool/curriculum/source/projects/scribblr.markdown

 Open the Console tab in your inspector, and refresh the page.
 You should see your console log message.

-OK, now what we want to do is capture the submit event on our form. jQuery makes this really easy:
+OK, now what we want to do is capture the submit event on our form. jQuery makes this really easy.
+Replace the `console.debug` line with the following code.

 ```js
 $(function() {